Neutron stars can shine a light on elusive lepton-flavor-violating dark matter: Introduction

-\titleprl{Introduction} The microscopic nature and origin of dark matter (DM) remain unknown.
-The leading hypothesis is that DM was produced in thermal equilibrium in the early, radiation-dominated universe.
+The microscopic nature and origin of dark matter (DM) remain unknown.
+A leading hypothesis is that DM was produced in thermal equilibrium in the early, radiation-dominated universe.
 This paradigm of thermal DM production has motivated numerous experimental efforts, with current and next-generation DM detectors aiming to explore this possibility fully~\cite{Roszkowski:2017nbc,Billard:2021uyg}.
-To achieve this goal, it is essential to consider both traditional DM searches and to look beyond them~\cite{Boveia:2022syt}.
+However, as experimental limits tighten, it is clear that many viable thermal DM scenarios reside in regimes that are notoriously difficult to probe using standard methodologies.

+This lack of sensitivity arises from the fundamental differences between the conditions of the early universe and those of the present day.
+While thermal freeze-out occurred at semi-relativistic velocities, contemporary direct detection (DD) and indirect detection (ID) experiments are primarily sensitive to the non-relativistic limit.
+Furthermore, the thermal relic abundance may be determined by DM interactions with Standard Model (SM) species that are unstable or kinematically inaccessible in terrestrial laboratories.
+To fully explore the thermal DM parameter space, it is essential to extend the scope of traditional DM searches and to look beyond them~\cite{Boveia:2022syt}.
 Astrophysical signatures play a key role in this endeavor, particularly for beyond the Standard Model (BSM) scenarios that are otherwise difficult to probe~\cite{AlvesBatista:2021eeu}.